Ukraine: Ex-President Petro Poroshenko returns to face treason charges | DW | 17.01.2022

 "We are not here to protect Poroshenko, but to unite and protect Ukraine," he told the crowd.
 "Now I'm heading to the court where we'll give them a fight."

-Poroshenko, a confectionery tycoon and one of Ukraine's richest businessmen, will face treason charges.
+Poroshenko, a confectionery tycoon and one of Ukraine's richest businessmen, is facing allegations of treason dating from his time in office.

 He served as president between 2014 and 2019.

-Prosecutors allege that while in office, he was involved in the illegal sale of large amounts of coal that helped finance Russian-backed separatists.
+Prosecutors allege that while in office, he was involved in the illegal sale of large amounts of coal that helped finance Russian-backed separatists in eastern Ukraine.

 His assets have been frozen as part of its investigation.
 If convicted, he faces up to 15 years in prison.